olegteteriatnik/library.master/README.md

 ### Quality and CI/CD
 - Modular architecture with unit-tested services
 - Mocha, Chai, and Sinon for testing
+- End-to-end tests implemented using Playwright
-- Integrated with Jenkins for build, test, and deploy
+- Integrated with Jenkins for build, E2E testing, and deployment
 - CI pipeline blocks deployment on failed tests

 ---